Chronic Fatigue Reading Room

 depending on their use of the outcome descriptor "better".
 If the term is

-restricted to "much better" and "very much better", then, as
+restricted to "much better" and "very much better", then, as cited by

 Lloyd,1 16 of 29 people with CFS rated themselves as "better" after a